gtache/scalajs-gradle/README.md

 Needs .scala files to be in src/main/scala (or [configure your ScalaCompile](https://docs.gradle.org/current/userguide/scala_plugin.html) task accordingly)
 (Optional) [Node.js](https://nodejs.org/) to run the generated JS file.

+## Added by the plugin
+This plugin adds :
+-`apply plugin: 'java'`
+-`apply plugin: 'scala'`
+as well as dependencies on scalajs-library 2.11:0.6.7 and scalajs-compiler 2.11.7:0.6.7

 ## Usage
 `gradlew FastOptJS`, `gradlew FullOptJS` or `gradlew NoOptJS` to compile everything.